 Buying and selling for profit is likely to be less lucrative during uncertain times.
 When investing in buy-to-let, there’s more to it than just capital appreciation.
 Rental yields are a huge part of this type of investment but especially when uncertainty is prevalent.

 It can be a more beneficial plan to prioritise investing in areas with high demand from tenants, especially in locations where demand still isn’t fully being met.
 This can lead to higher yields and less void periods.

 Investing in regional cities, especially university towns, across the North of England and the Midlands could prove lucrative as property prices are rising and demand is strong in these regions, bringing healthier yields.

 Often when investing in the property market during turbulent times, it needs to be viewed as a long-term investment.
 Short-term fluctuation in property prices is unlikely to impact investors as much if they invest for the longer term, such as five years or more.

 If you’re looking for a property to only be a short-term investment, you don’t leave yourself much room to earn a profit during uncertain times.
 There are also longer term trends that support the future performance of the UK property investment market.

 As the population continues to grow, more houses are being built.
 However, this still isn’t keeping up with demand.
 Letting compliance firm, VeriSmart, even revealed if renting continues at the current rates across the UK, tenants will outnumber homeowners by 2039, showing the growing demand in the rental market.

 Do your research

 With any property investment, it’s important to do your research, but it’s especially vital during uncertain times.
 It’s helpful to have a good understanding of the local demand and market where you’re interested in investing in and to accurately research the numbers behind property deals.

-What are your thoughts on investing during uncertain times?
+What are your thoughts?
+Should you invest in property during uncertain times?
 If you want to learn more about what we’re doing at PropertyMenu, click here.